Ashutosh Tandon

-Ashutosh Tandon (born 12 May 1960), also known as Gopal Tandon, is an Indian politician and currently serving as Minister of Urban Development, Overall Urban Development, Urban Employment and Poverty Alleviation in the Government of Uttar Pradesh.
+Ashutosh Tandon (12 May 1960 – 9 November 2023), also known as Gopal Tandon, was an Indian politician and was Minister of Urban Development, Overall Urban Development, Urban Employment and Poverty Alleviation in the Government of Uttar Pradesh.
 Tandon was also a member of the Uttar Pradesh Legislative Assembly from the Lucknow East constituency in Lucknow district.
-He is son of BJP's senior leader and former Governor of Madhya Pradesh Lal Ji Tandon.
+He was son of BJP's senior leader and former Governor of Madhya Pradesh Lal Ji Tandon.

 Personal life

-Tandon was born on 12 May 1960 to politician Lalji Tandon in Lucknow, Uttar Pradesh, in a Hindu Khatri family.
+Tandon was born on 12 May 1960 to politician Lalji Tandon in Lucknow, Uttar Pradesh.
 He graduated with a Bachelor of Arts degree from Lucknow University in 1980.
-He married Madhu Tandon on 6 May 1982, with whom he has a daughter.
+He married Madhu Tandon on 6 May 1982, with whom he had a daughter.

+Tandon died from heart failure after a prolonged illness at a private hospital in Lucknow on 9 November 2023 at the age of 63.